 Smash Brothers Basics

 The Smash series takes many characters, mostly from Nintendo games, and has them duke it out in chaotic battles.
-By landing blows, you raise your foe's damage meter, making them easier to knock off the stage and propelling you towards victory.
-Each character controls differently; some are strong and slow, others are fast and light.
+By landing blows, you raise your foe's damage meter, making them easier to knock off the stage and propelling you toward victory.
+Each character controls differently.
+Some are strong and slow, and others are fast and light.